Solar-network/docs/docs/tutorials/node/setupdevnet.md

 Great!
 You have a working node, but now you should think about securing it.
 It is especially important if you plan on using a node as your delegate/forging node on mainnet.

-In our next section, we'll discuss making sure your Swipechain Devnet Node is as secure as possible.
+In our next section, we'll discuss making sure your Solar Devnet Node is as secure as possible.
-As the Swipechain network grows, hacking attempts on delegate and relay nodes will become more prevalent.
+As the Solar network grows, hacking attempts on delegate and relay nodes will become more prevalent.
 Defending against DDOS and other various attacks is extremely important in securing the network.